Spray paint your brass fireplace trim with this simple tutorial. Your painted fireplace insert will look completely updated in 30 minutes or less!

 But here’s the thing: my fireplace is 100 years old.
 Throwing a DIY whitewash onto an original feature of a 100 year old house just didn’t seem right, plus I wasn’t totally sure I’d love the result.
 So whitewashing was out.

 But I eventually figured it out.
 The brass.
 The brass was what was dating my fireplace.
-And that brass, I could fix.
+And while replacing the brass insert would be a hassle, spray painting the brass trim would be easy.

 - High Heat Spray Paint